 - Request a high school transcript be sent directly to the office of admissions

 - Transcript should include graduation date, class rank, and ACT scores, if available

 - High school seniors will be given tentative admission based on a sixth or seventh semester transcript.
 A final transcript must be requested after graduation.

-- Request a copy of your High School Equivalency (GED, HiSET, or other HSE) scores be sent to the Office of Admissions directly from the state department of education in the capital city of the state in which tested
+- Request a copy of your High School Equivalency (HiSET, GEDor other HSE) scores be sent to the office of admissions directly from the state department of education in the capital city of the state in which tested

-- Missouri HIgh School Equivalency (GED or HiSET) transcripts are accessible by the university directly from the department of education and do not require applicant request
+- Missouri High School Equivalency Test (HiSET or GED) transcripts are accessible by the University directly from the department of education and do not require applicant request

 Applicants who completed high school through alternative means (home school or private school not accredited by the education agency of the state in which it is located) should see the admission procedure marked "high school by alternative means."

 While the ACT test is not used by Missouri State University-West Plains for admissions, it is used to determine placement of students in some classes; therefore, student should submit ACT scores, or they may arrange to take the ACT on the West Plains campus.